Variables/ Triggers

 Number variables have default values that are set if anything else fails — set these if you need to check the result of an assignment or operation.

-Array variables can collect items or be cleared:
+Array variables can collect/edit items or be cleared:

 When using array variables (getting data):